mahan012/Getting_Cleaning_Data_Course_Project/README.md

 # &nbsp; names(Data)<-gsub("BodyBody", "Body", names(Data))

-**We are implementing (5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**
+We are implementing (5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-# #Group the data, Create summary , write out the summary.
+# #Group the data, Create summary, write out the summary.
 We will be making use of group\_by , summarize\_each dply utility commands to achieve this.

 # &nbsp; Data\_group <- group\_by(Data, subject, activity)